How to Wash & Care for Different Fabrics: Your Complete Guide to Proper Textile Maintenance

 Skip fabric softeners and dryer sheets when washing performance wear.
 These products can create a coating that reduces moisture-wicking properties.

-Temperature matters:
+Temperature guidelines:

 • Use cold water for synthetic blends